alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 And, in this code, we have assigned the result to the variable ```partiesdb```.

-The results that we get with the two techniques are not quite the same.
+The results that we get with the two techniques are, in fact, not quite the same.
 With the Pandas version the result is a list, whereas with the SQL query, the result is a list of tuples.
 The reason for this is that while we will only get a list of single values from Pandas, we could have specified more than one value in the SQL query ```SELECT``` statement.
-This is not a big deal as long as we are aware of the difference.
+This is not a big deal as long as we are aware of the difference, i.e. we will use each individual element of the Pandas list, whereas in the SQL version, we are intersted in the first value of the tuple in each list element.

 Here's the list from the Pandas version: